Boosie Badazz Goes On A Homophobic Rant About Seeing Two Men Having Sex In Prison

 There’s more:

 “Nasty ass nigga.
 Same nigga walking around that bitch talking about you a gangsta.
-Bitch, you a punk.
-Bitch, you gay.
+B*tch, you a punk.
+B*tch, you gay.
 These niggas like asshole man, for real.”
 You can watch his full clip below.

 Boosie has made it clear before that he doesn’t like gay people, even telling VLAD TV that if his son was gay he’d probably “slap his ass back straight.”
 He continued, “Ima kick his ass and maybe he’ll realize that he’s not gay.
 But if I can’t stop him from being gay, I’m not going to ban my son from my life.
 I’ll just have to find some crazy ass way to deal with it.”